 It's hard to beat United States Naval Academy if you want to pursue Geological & Earth Sciences as a major.
 This school is located in the suburban area of Annapolis, Maryland, near to shops and other amusement.

-Macalester College is among your best bets if you're planning on studying Geological & Earth Sciences.
-The setting in an important city is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.
+Carleton College is among your best bets if you're planning on studying Geological & Earth Sciences.
+Northfield, Minnesota gives a whimsical small-town setting for college students to study in.

 International students coming from approximately 27 different countries are enrolled at Carleton College.
 Since the average SAT score of Carleton College applicants is about 1,430, the school is able to be pretty selective.
 Find out about what campus life at Carleton is like by viewing some campus videos.